 (c) the order is drafted transmitted in the language declared by the provider pursuant to Article 10(3) or in another official language of the Union, bilaterally agreed by the authority issuing the order and the provider, and is sent to the electronic point of contact establishedappointed by that provider, in accordance with Article 10;

-3. After receiving the order from the competent authority, tThe Digital Services Coordinator from the Member State of the national judicial or administrative authority issuing the order shall, without undue delay, transmit a copy of the order referred to in paragraph 1 to all Digital Services Coordinators through the system established in accordance with Article 67.
+3. The judicial or administrative authority issuing the order shall, without delay, transmit a copy of the orders referred to in paragraph 1 to the Digital Services Coordinator of its Member State.
+This Digital Services Coordinator shall, without undue delay, transmit a copy of the order referred to in paragraph 1 to all Digital Services Coordinators through the system established in accordance with Article 67.

 3a.
 Without prejudice to national criminal procedural law in conformity with Union law, providers of intermediary services shall inform the recipient of the service concerned, at the latest at the time when the order is executed, of the order received and the effect given to it.
 Such information to the recipient of the service shall, at least, include the statement of reasons and the redress possibilities included in the order.